Intermittency and Dissipation Regularity in Turbulence: Discussion

-The use of Hausdorff to measure the dimension allows to deduce intermittency even if the concentration set happens to be locally dense.
+The use of Hausdorff to measure the dimension allows to deduce intermittency even if the concentration set {of the singular part} happens to be locally dense.
 In view of the wild behavior at high Reynolds numbers, this seems to be essential to capture relevant dissipative properties of the flow.
 Indeed, even simpler dynamical models such as the one-dimensional Burgers equation might exhibit shocks, and thus dissipation, proliferating over a dense set \cite{SAF92}.
-It is then conceivable to expect an even more complicated scenario in the Navier--Stokes equations, where the already complicated dynamics is enhanced by geometric constraints.
+It is therefore reasonable to expect an even more intricate scenario for the Navier--Stokes equations, where the dynamics is further shaped by geometric constraints.